Function Criteria Operators

 Indicates whether a specified object has been created but not saved to the database.
 This operator gets the current Object Space using the static BaseObjectSpace.FindObjectSpaceByObject method and then returns the IObjectSpace.IsNewObject result, and returns false if the Object Space is not found.
 You can use this Operator on the client-side only; do not use it in security permissions criteria.
-This operator supports XPO objects and EF/non-persistent objects that implement the IObjectSpaceLink interface.
+This operator supports persistent classes and non-persistent classes that implement the IObjectSpaceLink interface.

 Important Remark on the DateTime Function Criteria Operators